anmho/caching/README.md

 3. Update the cache with the data from the database.
 Note: The application calls the database directly.

 **Pros**
 Resilient to cache failures and falls back to DB
 Cache and DB schemas can differ (?)
 **Cons**
 Cache can become out of sync with the database.
 Application can serve stale data.

-**Best For**
+Cache gets filled only after a cache miss.
+3 trips **Best For**
 Works best for read-heavy workloads
+Cache will be only filled with frequently read data.

+### Write Through Cache

+Application writes to the cache and returns response to the application.
+Data is persisted asynchronously after cache is written.

+Feature of the database

+Well synced with database
+Infrequently requested data is written to the cache.
+A lot of unnecessary writes Instagram example:
+99% of profiles don't get queried often.

 ### Read Through
 1. Try to fetch data from cache.
 If hit, return response.